 This post may contain affiliate links.
 Please see our disclosure here.

-We bought a new house and our cute 1950’s ranch house remodel is underway.
+We bought a new ranch style house and our cute 1950’s ranch house remodel is underway.
 Today, I wanted to give you an interior tour before we start remodeling and share all of the features of this home.
 The inside is circa 1950/ 1960’s and is in very good shape, just dated.
 We bought this house in October as a flip and once we finish the renovation, we will be listing it for sale in Spring 2023.

 This will be a full winter project and we will be sharing several home improvement tips, ideas and things to consider when planning a full house renovation.